Request a Call

 Types of EHR Systems

 One of the most important tasks when deciding to implement an EHR system is to decide whether to use a ready-made solution or to build a system from scratch.
-NIX experts believe that a customized solution is always better because it is tailored to your individual needs and therefore has better, more flexible functionality.
+NIX experts believe that a customized solution is always better because it’s tailored to your individual needs and therefore has better, more flexible functionality.

-You should buy a ready-made EHR solution if 1) you have pretty limited needs; 2) you are okay with cloud hosting — it allows you to run a system quickly with minimal management overhead, but you don’t have absolute security control over your patient data, and 3) you have a certified product already.
+You should buy a ready-made EHR solution if 1) you have pretty limited needs, 2) you are okay with cloud hosting—it allows you to run a system quickly with minimal management overhead, but you don’t have absolute security control over your patient data—and 3) you have a certified product already.

 Future of EHR — Industry Trends

-It’s estimated that the market of сlinics’ EHR will grow at a short-term rate of 6.3% over the projected period.
+It’s estimated that the market of сlinics’ EHR will grow at a short-term rate of 6.3%over the projected period.
 Expansion of clinical facilities, especially in emerging economies, will soon lead to wider adoption of EHR systems.
 Joint efforts and initiatives by physicians and others will help to rapidly introduce comprehensive electronic medical records in clinics.
 Furthermore, the addition of specialized features in clinic EHR, along with other benefits, will increase the segment of clinics in the coming period.

 1. Artificial intelligence and voice recognition combined with EHR